TheLogeek/Project_Hub/README.md

 - **WifiHacker** (https://github.com/TheLogeek/WiFi-Hacker)

-   A wifi dictionary attack program that works by attempting commonly used passwords on a particular WiFi said in an attempt to get the password.
+   A wifi dictionary attack program that works by attempting commonly used passwords on a particular WiFi ssid in an attempt to get the password.

 - **Keylogger** (https://github.com/TheLogeek/Keylogger)